metabase/metabase/docs/troubleshooting-guide/db-connection.md

 2. Go to **Advanced options** > **Additional JDBC connection string options** and add `trustServerCertificate=true`.
 3. Click **Save**.

-Also, you might want to check if the driver that Metabase is using to connect to your Data Warehouse supports the version of your product.
-E.g. before v46, we don't support Microsoft SQL 2022
+The version of Metabase you're using to connect to your data warehouse must support your database's version.
+For example, Metabase versions older than 46 lack support for Microsoft SQL Server 2022.

 ## Testing a database connection